-In many systems, the workload can be represented easier with continuous, fluid-like models rather than discrete demands [10].
-Basic Markovian fluid models have been introduced and analyzed in [11, 12], later on several model variants appeared and were investigated.
-Despite their practical relevance, the "ecosystem" around fluid models is far less complete than their discrete counterparts.
-In particular, fitting methods for Markov modulated fluid arrival processes (MM-FAP) are available only to some very restricted cases like on-off models, motivated by telecommunication applications.
+In many systems the workload can be represented easier with continuous, fluid-like models rather than discrete demands [1].
+Basic Markovian fluid models have been introduced and analyzed in [10, 2], later on several model variants appeared and were investigated.
+Despite of their practical relevance, the "ecosystem" around fluid models is far less complete than in the discrete case.
+In particular, fitting methods for Markov modulated fluid arrival processes (MMFAP) are available only to some very restricted cases like on-off models, motivated by telecommunication applications.
 To the best of our knowledge, fitting methods for the general class of MMFAPs based on likelihood maximization has not been investigated in the past.
 At first glance adapting the methods available for MAPs might seem feasible, since fluid models can be treated as a limit of a discrete model generating infinitesimally small fluid drops.
-In fact, adapting the algorithms for MAPs to MMFAPs is not straightforward at all, fitting MMFAPs is a qualitatively different problem.
+In fact, adapting the algorithms for MAPs to MMFAPs is not straight forward at all, fitting MMFAPs is a qualitatively different problem.